martinhorn1/WPKOOL/wp-content/plugins/dark-mode/readme.txt

 == Changelog ==

+= Latest Changes =

+Refer to the [GitHub commit logs](https://github.com/dgwyer/Dark-Mode/commits) for more information regarding the latest changes.

 = Version History =

-Refer to the [GitHub commit logs](https://github.com/danieltj27/Dark-Mode/commits) for more information regarding the latest changes.
+= 3.2 - March 15, 2019 =

+* Updated author and GitHub links.
+* Removed PLUGIN_VERSION constant.
+The plugin version is now derived dynamically so you don't have to update manually.